andy5211d/DR2TVOverlay/ReadMe.md

 Diverecorders DR2Video software has a number of user configurable fields where the relevant computer files will be located.
 These file locations need to be entered into the DR2TVOverlay script fields.
-An example file location is shown by the script but this will not work without modification by the user for their specific computer user-id (you can edit the Lua script if you wish).
+An example file location is shown by the script but this will not work without modification by the user for their specific computer user-id (you can edit the Lua script with you User-ID if you wish).

 There are two different overlay layouts provided by the two script major versions, however at present only script V2.n.n has the necessary JSON source file available in this repository.
 It is unlikely that the V1.n.n script and associated layout